California Pharmacy Technician Schools, Salary & Certification

 California Pharmacy Technician Certification Requirements

 The State of California requires certification for pharmacy technicians that wish to work in this capacity.
-A national pharmacy technician certification exam is available through the pharmacy technician certification board (PTCB).
-It offers the title of Certified Pharmacy Technician (CPhT).
+A national pharmacy technician certification exam is is the PTCE exam from PTCB.
 The examination is divided into three areas of competence:

 - Assisting the pharmacist